LarsEKrueger/bite/readme.md

 BiTE remedies all these shortcomings by uniting the shell and terminal emulator part of the stack that run a command line program.

-Be aware that BiTE is currently more an experiment in User Experience than a POSIX compliant shell implementation.
+Be aware that BiTE is an experiment in User Experience rather than a POSIX compliant shell implementation.
 The outcome of these experiments will decide the future of BiTE.